top of page

 In 1987 a new horizons program was introduced known as the family action program which became a non-residential counseling program for youth 6-17.

-In 1996 Interface and Family action programs expanded its services to eleven countries and the year after the agency open an additional shelter in Palatka followed by the next year opening of an additional facility in Lake City, FL.
+In 1996 Interface and Family action programs expanded their services to eleven counties.
+This growth allowed the agency to open an additional shelter in Palatka, FL and furthermore, due to their continued success, this was followed by the opening of an additional facility in Lake City, FL the next year.

 In 2000 the agency introduced Spotlight on Youth a celebration of the Arts that highlighted the talents of children in Alachua County that became an annual event for the organization until 2017.